 The Company writes call options on selected underlying equity positions, receiving a premium, but obligating it to sell the physical stock at a fixed price.
-Using the deltas of the options at 31 August 2011, where an option's delta is a ratio that compares the change in the price of the underlying equity to the corresponding change in the price of the option, a 10% rise in the price of the underlying equities would have resulted in an increase of £13,000 (2010: decrease £88,000) in the Company's net return on ordinary activities and net assets.
-A fall of 10% would have had a similar but opposite effect.
+There were no call options at 31 August 2012.
+At 31 August 2011, using the deltas of the options at that date, where an option's delta is a ratio that compares the change in the price of the underlying equity to the corresponding change in the price of the option, a 10% rise in the price of the underlying equities would have resulted in a decrease of £13,000 in the Company's net return on ordinary activities and net assets.
+A fall of 10% would have had no effect.

 The Company also writes put options on selected underlying equity positions, receiving a premium, but obligating it to purchase the physical stock at a fixed price.
-Using the deltas of the options at 31 August 2011, where an option's delta is a ratio that compares the change in the price of the underlying equity to the corresponding change in the price of the option, a 10% rise in the price of the underlying equities would have resulted in a decrease of £803,000 (2010: increase £287,000) in the Company's net return on ordinary activities and net assets.
-A fall of 10% would have had a similar but opposite effect.
+There were no put options at 31 August 2012.
+At 31 August 2011, using the deltas of the options at that date, where an option's delta is a ratio that compares the change in the price of the underlying equity to the corresponding change in the price of the option, a 10% rise in the price of the underlying equities would have resulted in an increase of £803,000 in the Company's net return on ordinary activities and net assets.
+A fall of 10% would have had no effect.

-For details of the Company's derivative instruments exposure see Note 10 on page 45.
+For details of the Company's exposure to derivative instruments see Note 9 on pages 45 and 46.